Best Hair shop in New Jersey! SEMA HAIR

 Q: I have color in my hair, will that matter?

-A: Tints and semi-permanent hair color that deposit color are not usually any problem at all.
-If you have had your hair dyed black, please let your Stylist know as this can sometimes create problems.
+A: Tints and semi-permanent hair color that deposits color are not usually any problem at all.
+If you have had your hair dyed black, please let your Stylist know, as this can sometimes create problems.

 Q: What other names are used to describe Japanese Hair Straightening?